 2. With Google Docs, Celine can use her phone to quickly make and edit notes on the go.
 Once at her meeting, Celine runs an entire presentation right from her phone — no laptop required.

 3. Inbox by Gmail prioritizes Celine's messages and suggests Smart Replies to speed things along.
 Celine uses its powerful search function to quickly locate information on the go.

 4. On her trip to Paris, Celine maximizes her airplane time by switching her files to “offline mode” in Google Drive so that she can work in-flight.
 Back on the ground, she uses Google Translate to locate her taxi, relying on the camera function so she doesn’t have to type in unfamiliar words.

 5. Google Now provides Celine with geographically-relevant information regarding her flight status, directions, the weather, and fun ways to spend her free time in the City of Light.

-Google Apps allows Celine to easily access all the tools she needs.
-Whether she’s online, offline, on her mobile phone, at home, in the office, or on the go, Celine knows that Google Apps is truly mobile—just like her.
+G Suite allows Celine to easily access all the tools she needs.
+Whether she’s online, offline, on her mobile phone, at home, in the office, or on the go, Celine knows that G Suite is truly mobile—just like her.